lau/calendar/README.md

 Calendar 0.10.0 supports Tzdata ~> 0.5.1 as well as ~> 0.1.7

-With Tzdata 0.5.1 it is now necessary to have tzdata in the application list as described above in the "Getting started" secion.
+With Tzdata 0.5.1 it is now necessary to have calendar in the application list as described above in the "Getting started" secion.

 ## Types